 The Montana Medical Marijuana Act (MMA) has gone through extensive changes since it became law in 2004.
-The most recent changes occurred when the 2019 Legislature passed SB265 creating more detailed program regulations.
+The most recent changes occurred when the 2019 Legislature passed Senate Bill 265 (SB265) creating more detailed program regulations.
 Some of the provisions in the new law went into effect upon passage, May 3, 2019.
-The list below is not a comprehensive list and patients, providers, physicians and labs are encouraged to become familiar with the provisions of the new law.
+Patients, providers, physicians and labs are encouraged to become familiar with the provisions of the new law.

 Please do not call to check your status prior to 30 days from the date we receive your application.

 Complia & METRC Application Quick Guide for Providers